 Behind Tali a few engineers lay dead where their terminals had exploded, but she kept typing, clipping energy outputs and diverting what she could.
 She punched her terminal in frustration as it shorted and died before her.
 She turned in alarm at the feeling of a hand tugging on her shoulder.

 "Tali!
-You did what you could, but Shepard's ordered abandon ship!
+It's over, Shepard's ordered everyone to abandon ship!
 We need to leave now!"
 The quarian nodded and ran after the engineer, piling into the elevator with the rest of engineering.
 Agitated grinding filled the air as the lift climbed to the crew deck, and they all held their breath, knowing very well this could be the end, but the elevator opened and they streamed toward the life-pods.
 As she climbed into a pod, she saw Shepard run past, making for the CIC.
-She tried to follow him, but Adams's hand gripped her firmly and pulled her into the pod.
+She made to follow, but Adams's hand gripped her firmly and pulled her into the pod.

 Tali's heart was in her throat; her lungs insatiable black holes; her hands were shaking.
 Where did all this emotion come from?
 She wondered silently to herself as she watched the cockpit with a gaze that could bore holes through steel.
 Shepard would retrieve Joker and use the bridge escape pod to flee the Normandy.
 Despair rose in her throat as she continued to watch the Normandy burn.
 Tali cringed when a baneful yellow beam that had thus far sundered the Normandy's hull again appeared as it ripped through the CIC.
 A small yelp escaped her as the Normandy's death throes ended in a plume of fire and slag.